FREE Break-Even Point Calculator

 The break-even point defines a situation when a company’s revenues will be equal to its cost within a designated accounting period.
 In simple words, we call it ‘broke even—as it means no net losses or profits for that company.

-By the break-even point, you will understand when your company or products will start to gain profits.
-A company running at a loss will have revenues below the BEP, and a company running at a profit will have it above the BEP.
+With the break-even point, you will understand when your company or products will start to gain a profit.
+A company running at a loss will have revenues below the BEP (Break Event Point), and a company running at a profit will have it above the BEP.

 • The Break-even Point formula in units is— Fixed costs divided by the Sales Price per Unit minus the Variable Cost per Unit.